yoniblum/ENG4000-Team-A-F/README.md

 ### Alpha Release

 ### [System Health Reporting](docs/gate4-systemhealthreporting/systemhealthreporting.md)
-Shows the System Health Reporting portion of this project.
+Details the alpha release of the system health reporting component of this project.

 ### [Alpha Design](docs/gate4/Alpha.md)
 Section focuses on the new pneumatic design and explains the functiong, relevance and configuration of each component.